How Much Does a Million-Dollar Life Insurance Policy Cost?

 A healthy 60 year old male may have to pay around $420 per month for a 1 million dollars 20-year term life insurance policy.
 On the other hand a 60 year old female with no major health issues can pay around $250 monthly for the same $1,000,000 life insurance policy.
 Get a quote!

-Depending on your age, previous medical history, and present health status, how much a one million dollar life insurance policy will cost can vary a lot, so it's best to shop around and get several quotes from industry experts.
-How Much Does a Million-Dollar Life Insurance Policy Cost?
+Depending on your age, previous medical history, and present health status, the cost of a one million dollar life insurance policy can vary a lot, so it's best to shop around and get several quotes from industry experts.

 Male Costs | Female Costs